semanticarts/gist/docs/gistStyleGuide.md

 OWL Version
 -----

-gist uses OWL 2 DL.
+gist is an OWL 2 DL ontology.

 -----